Connecting with CMC

-Given by a student volunteer, tours generally include residence halls, classrooms, computer labs, dining room facilities, athletic fields and social venues.
-Students also share their honest perspective on life at the College.
+Given by a student volunteer, tours generally include residence halls, classrooms, computer labs, dining room facilities, athletic fields, and social venues.
+Students also share their honest perspectives on life at the College.
 The tour includes Claremont McKenna College facilities only.
 For the most up-to-date schedule, please see our online registration system.

 - Available Some Saturdays during the Fall Semester and the month of April.

 Organized Group Tours

 Organized group tours are temporarily suspended.
 Organized group tours are designed for and cater to all high school groups (charter, public, and private) and community-based organizations (i.e. those working closely with first-generation college-going students).
 These group tours are intended for groups of 10 or more students.
 If the size of your group is below this number, please have your students register for our regularly scheduled campus tours at connect.cmc.edu/visit.
 Led by an undergraduate tour guide, visiting students will walk away with a firsthand look at the academic, pre-professional, and extracurricular opportunities available to them at CMC.

 Learn more information about scheduling a group tour at the other Claremont undergraduate colleges.

 Interviews are available to first-year applicants from May of the junior year through mid-December of the senior year.
 Interviews are not required for admission to Claremont McKenna College.
 We will be offering virtual interviews with admission staff and senior interviewers beginning May 2021.
 In addition, you can check online at connect.cmc.edu/oci to see if an admission officer will be conducting interviews in your area.
 Check back often as these interview appointments are added throughout the summer and fall.

 International Freshman Off-Campus Interviews